alvinye9/bolc_25-012.github.io/docs/Main/PT2/index.md

 | **PHASE 3** | Recovery Drill   | SWIM TEST | Recovery Drill          | Recovery Drill | RUCK RUN |

 !!! info

-    -The PRT leader is expected to lead all phases of training.
+    - The PRT leader is expected to lead all phases of training.
 Training plan for this week must be sent to 1LT Ye NLT Thursday 17 APR 2025

     - Any equipment around our PT Area, or within the ACFT connexes can be used.